 The Pantanal also contains a hub of economic activity, ranging from cattle ranching to soy production to tourism.
 The economic activities of the states within the Pantanal contributed more than $70 billion to their respective economies in 2015.
 This wetland also provides an array of irreplaceable benefits that help the region's economic development and environment, including river flow for boats to navigate, groundwater recharge, and regulation of floodwaters for millions of people.
-A study conducted by Brazil´s Agricultural Corporation (EMBRAPA) concluded that the region’s ecosystem services are valued at $112 billion a year.
+A study conducted by the Brazilian Agricultural Research Corporation (EMBRAPA) concluded that the region’s ecosystem services are valued at $112 billion a year.

 A wetland under threat